cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: 'From there, we visit thirty of the world’s most respected non-profits and the exciting opportunities to participate in their life-saving work.'
+        text: 'From there, we shine a light on thirty of the world’s most respected non-profits and their compelling opportunities to participate in life-saving work.'
   -
     type: paragraph
     content: